Skip to content

 Variable Effect

 JIRA_CLI_INSTALL_DIR Install directory.
 Default: $HOME/.local/bin.
-Use /usr/local/bin for a system-wide install; see the example below.
+Use /usr/local/bin for a system-wide install.

 JIRA_CLI_NO_VERIFY Set to 1 to skip cosign verification when cosign is unavailable.
 SHA-256 still runs.